Eelco Heinen

-Eelco Heinen (born 27 April 1981) is a Dutch politician serving since 2 July 2024 as the Minister of Finance.
-A member of the People's Party for Freedom and Democracy (VVD), he held a seat in the House of Representatives between March 2021 and July 2024, and he previously worked as a party staffer.
+Eelco Heinen (born 27 April 1981) is a Dutch politician serving as Minister of Finance since 2 July 2024.
+A member of the People's Party for Freedom and Democracy (VVD), he held a seat in the House of Representatives between March 2021 and July 2024, and previously worked as a party staffer.

 Early life and career

-He was born in 1981 in the North Holland town Laren and studied computer science at the Amsterdam University of Applied Sciences from 1998 until 2002.
+Heinen was born in 1981 in the North Holland town Laren, and studied computer science at the Amsterdam University of Applied Sciences from 1998 until 2002.
 Heinen subsequently studied economics at the University of Amsterdam.
 After he graduated with a Master of Science degree in macroeconomics in 2005, he did another master's in international relations.
 He became a policy officer at the Ministry of Finance in 2007.

 Between 2011 and 2014, Heinen worked as senior finance policy advisor for the VVD's House caucus and was promoted to political secretary and head of policy in the latter year.
 He had joined the VVD in 2006.
 He served as a member of the campaign team for the 2017 election and also helped write the election program.

+Political career

 House of Representatives

 Heinen – then also political assistant of MP Klaas Dijkhoff – ran for member of parliament in the 2021 general election, being placed twelfth on the VVD's party list.
 He was again member of the campaign team and of the election program committee.
 He was elected, receiving 679 preference votes, and he was sworn in as House member on 31 March.
 Heinen's specialties were government budget, European and international monetary policy, financial markets, financial supervision, state participation, government expenditure, macroeconomic policy, European economic policy, and National Growth Fund, and he was on the Committees for Economic Affairs and Climate Policy, European Affairs, Finance, and Public Expenditure.
 When prices of petrol were on the rise, Heinen proposed to bring a planned increase in the tax-exempt traveling allowance forward in time.
 He also complained about spending by the cabinet without the House's approval.
 The cabinet has this power in case of a crisis, but Heinen decried their repeated use of the provision.
 He later filed an amendment to only allow usage if the House agreed with the cabinet's reasoning of necessity.

 When the fourth Rutte cabinet collapsed in July 2023 – triggering a snap election in November – Heinen became the VVD's campaign leader.
 Following the election, Heinen remained the VVD's spokesperson for finances and macroeconomic policy (excluding taxation).
 Furthermore, he assisted party leader Dilan Yeşilgöz alongside Sophie Hermans in talks to form a new governing coalition between the PVV, VVD, NSC, and BBB.